In an earlier post, I’ve done a pretty detailed walkthrough of setting up Cleanflight on your flight controller.

 The value you will enter on the Configuration tab under “Min_throttle” will be the value you noted + 15 or so.
 So if your motors spun smoothly at 1045, you’d put around 1060 in Min_throttle.

 Note: This is the way I do it, I’ve seen some people use an even lesser value, but I feel 15-20 more is fine.
+If you are using DSHOT, you do not need to calibrate your ESCs.

 At this point, the basic setup is done and you are ready to go fly!